codycherrington/bankSim/README.md

    ```

 3. Follow on-screen prompts to:
-   - Create a new account (with hashed credentials and visible account data)
+   - Log in or register as a customer and manage your account
-   - Log in as a customer or employee (verified via hashed credentials)
+   - Register or log in as an employee to view account summaries and balances
-   - Perform account actions (deposit, withdraw, transfer)
-   - View accounts (employee only)

 ## Future Enhancements

 - Admin role with extended permissions
 - Transaction history logs
 - UI improvements (e.g. color formatting)
+- Automatic employee-customer account linking and audit trails

 ## Author